Skip to main content

 useBitfieldData(...)

-Use this when a component needs prepared data.
+Use this when a component needs named data.

 const welcome = useBitfieldData<{ headline: string; body: string }>('welcome');